Holy-Morphism/Meals-app/README.md

-# mealapp
+# Meal App

-A new Flutter project.
+A simple meal app that uses tells about recipes and theier affordability and complexity

 ## Getting Started